db1996/nzb-flow/README.md

 [In the profile settings docs](docs/profiles.md) you can find detailed explanations of what every option affects.
 These are the settings that generate the info you see in the pop-up when you drop in files

+## Causes of errors

+### Special characters in the post name

+Please do not use any special characters in the post name (rar/par/nzb file names).
+This results in errors in the process due to files not being made.

 ## still a work in progress

 This is a little passion project of mine, so it's never really done.